Appleton-Century-Crofts

 Appleton-Century-Crofts, Inc. was a division of the Meredith Publishing Company.
-It is a result of the merger of Appleton-Century Company with F.S.
+It was a result of the merger of Appleton-Century Company with F.S.
 Crofts Co. in 1948.
 Prior to that The Century Company had merged with D. Appleton & Company in 1933.

 The Century Company and its subsequent incarnations published the New Century Dictionary.

 Eventually Meredith sold the majority of the company and the Appleton name to Prentice-Hall in 1973.
 Part of the company became part of Hawthorn Books and New Win Publishing.